Azure/iotedge/doc/reported_states_during_deployment.md

 ## Set by IoT Hub service

-The following sections are set in edgeAgent twin by the IoT Hub service and are read by the IoT Edge
+The following sections are set in \$edgeAgent twin by the IoT Hub service and are read by the IoT Edge
 runtime:

 ### Configuration section